OneBitSoftware/Microsoft.AspNet.Identity.EntityFramework6/README.md

 You can use ApplicationUser and IdentityDbContext to modify the model further.
 This is currently not released as a Nuget package, although if there is interest we could do that on MyGet.

+## Missing functionality

+EF7 and ASP.NET Identity 3 by design run on DNX Core.
+EF6 doesn't, so inheritantly this library will not run on true Core and I haven't put effort in this direction.

+The current build also excludes EF6 migrations capability - feel free to contribute this in.

 ## Support

 Please note that I've used the Microsoft.AspNet.* namespace in the hope that Microsoft might want to include this in the Identity repository.